Trump's second impeachment trial begins Tuesday as Democrats prepare a 'violent crime criminal prosecution' | NewsChannel 3-12

 Trump’s second impeachment trial begins Tuesday as Democrats prepare a ‘violent crime criminal prosecution’

-The House impeachment managers intend to lay out a “devastating” case that Trump is responsible for the riots at the US Capitol on January 6, from his actions in the weeks leading up to the riots and his failure to act to stop them, senior aides to the House impeachment team said Tuesday.
+The managers intend to lay out a “devastating” case that Trump is responsible for the riot, from his actions in the weeks leading up to it and his failure to act to stop it, senior aides to the House impeachment team said Tuesday.

 The aides would not tip their hand on whether they might call witnesses at the trial, but they told reporters that the managers’ argument would be a detailed and compelling case that leaves no doubt about Trump’s guilt.
 The managers planned to present new evidence, the aides said, but they would not elaborate.